French Riviera: Uniquely Chic

 Only a few families still fish for a living.
 But huge yachts call this bay home.
 This stretch of coast is studded with the floating toys of multi-millionaires.
 Locals keep track of the world's biggest yachts and talk about them like they're part of the neighborhood.
 You never know whose stern line you may be catching.
 Here's the Lady Moura — Moura is an ex-wife of Saudi Arabia's King Fahd.

 Some of the Riviera's priciest real estate stretches from Villefranche to Monaco.
-Cap Ferrat, an extremely exclusive, largely residential community, fills a park-like peninsula.
+Cap Ferat, an extremely exclusive, largely residential community, fills a park-like peninsula.
 While you'll never get past any of these gates, you can spend a delightful day here just strolling — and this ain't your average jogging trail.
-Following its well-groomed path you can stumble upon a hidden little beach... get a glimpse of David Niven's home, wander the ritzy port of St. Jean-Cap-Ferrat, and tour the ultimate Riviera mansion and gardens — the Rothschild Ephrussi Villa.
+Following its well-groomed path you can stumble upon a hidden little beach, get a glimpse of David Niven's home, wander the ritzy port of St-Jean-Cap-Ferat, and tour the ultimate Riviera mansion and gardens — the Rothschild Ephrussi Villa.

-The extravagance of Venice, Versailles and the Côte d'Azur all come together in this villa.
+The extravagance of Venice, Versailles, and the Côte d'Azur all come together in this villa.
 Its lavish belle époque interior offers a peek into the life of the rich and eccentric Baroness de Rothschild.
-Building this place, the Baroness went through ten architects.
+Building this palace, the Baroness went through 10 architects.
 Her furnishings were fit for a queen.
-Imagine the correspondence composed at her personal letter writing desk.
+Imagine the correspondence composed at her personal letter-writing desk.

 The Middle Corniche comes with views of impressive villas... and the Grande Corniche caps the cliffs with staggering Mediterranean vistas.
 While hailed as Napoleon's crowning road-construction achievement, it actually sits upon the Via Aurelia, a road built by the ancient Romans as they conquered the West.
 A towering Roman ruin celebrates that conquest.

-Caesar Augustus built "The Trophy of the Alpes" to commemorate his defeat of the region's many hostile tribes.
+Caesar Augustus built "The Trophy of the Alps" to commemorate his defeat of the region's many hostile tribes.